CartoDB/crankshaft/doc/11_kmeans.md

 ### CDB_KMeans(subquery text, no_clusters INTEGER)

-This function attempts to find n clusters within the input data.
-It will return a table to CartoDB ids and the number of the cluster each point in the input was assigend to.
+This function attempts to find `no_clusters` clusters within the input data based on the geographic distribution.
+It will return a table with ids and the cluster classification of each point input assuming `the_geom` is not null-valued.
+If `the_geom` is null-valued, the point will not be considered in the analysis.

 #### Arguments